-Discussing global well-being in the internet realm is crucial because the internet has become an integral part of modern life, significantly impacting various aspects of society.
+Discussing global well-being in the internet realm is crucial because being online has become an integral part of modern life, significantly impacting various aspects of society.

 The internet’s ubiquity and accessibility mean it influences almost every facet of daily life, from communication to education, commerce, and entertainment.
 On the negative side, there is a digital divide, with ongoing disparities in internet access and digital literacy exacerbating social and economic inequalities.